TNOCS/spec-tool/README.md

 # Introduction

-Spec-tool is a web application to guide the end-user in creating a requirements document for Virtual Mission Generation.
-By answering questions, the savvy but non-technical Defence end-user, creates a specification document that defines:
+Spec-tool is a web application to guide the end-user in creating a requirements document or any kind of formalized overview based on their answers.
+By answering questions, the savvy but non-technical end-user creates a (specification) document, e.g. for:

-- The main use cases
+- Creating a specification for a well-defined field (where you often ask the same questions)
+- Creating an overview or structured summary of a meeting
+- Creating a Lessons Learned document based on answering questions
-- The map area(s)
+- ...

-- The simulators that must be supported
-- The (map) source data requirements
+You can easily create your own questionnaire, upload and edit it, or you can fork the project and add your own template to the deployed website.

 ## Features